Timothy C. Hain, MD • Page last modified: August 2, 2020

 If one accepts that this entity really exists, then it would follow that the only logical treatment is to decompress the cervical spinal cord.
 There is no physical therapy procedure that can make herniated disks move back into place, and therefore no physical therapy that is likely to alleviate this type of cervical vertigo.

 Most neurosurgeons are somewhat dubious about this premise, perhaps because the method that they use for spinal cord decompression, anterior cervical fusion, is associated with significant morbidity.
-Most patients are required to wear a "halo" or similar device for about 6 weeks to ensure that the fusion knits together.
-After the surgery, there is restriction of neck motion (perhaps this is why the surgery works), as well as commonly residual pain and stiffness.
+Most patients are required to wear a Philadelphia collar or similar device for about 6 weeks to ensure that the fusion knits together.
+After the surgery, there is permanent restriction of neck motion (perhaps this is why the surgery works), as well as commonly residual pain and stiffness.
 Fusions often fail above and below the level of the fusion due to increased motion that occurs at these levels.
+After cervical fusions, balance problems and dizziness are frequent 10 years later (Hermansen et al, 2019).
+All this being said, it is our experience that patients who cannot drive prior to surgery, usually can drive again after surgery.
+This is often important to maintenance of livelihood.

 |MRI of person with cervical fusion.|